agritsik/awesome-books/domain-driven-design.md

 bidirectional.
 It is important to constrain relationships as much as possible.
 When application requirements do not call for traversal in both directions, adding a traversal direction reduces interdependence and simplifies the design.

 > _...
 I guess Evans simply suggests that you should add a traversal direction only when you need it and will use it in the code just after, as opposed to prematurely adding a traversal direction "in case we need it later"._  [stackoverflow](https://stackoverflow.com/a/9806142)

 **Entities**.
 Some objects are not defined primarily by their attributes.
-They represent a thread of identity that runs through time and often across distinct representations...
-Each ENTITY must have an operational way of establishing its identity with another object...
-An identifying attribute must be guaranteed to be unique within the system however that system is defined—even if distributed, even when objects are archived.
+They represent a thread of identity that runs through time and often across distinct representations _p92_

+Each ENTITY must have an operational way of establishing its identity with another object.
+An identifying attribute must be guaranteed to be unique within the system however that system is defined—even if distributed, even when objects are archived. _p94_

 TODO: https://stackoverflow.com/questions/75446/value-vs-entity-objects-domain-driven-design